 Each neuron in our brain is given a specific task and place to "hang out."
 They then communicate with each other through neurotransmitters, or chemicals, and relay information back and forth amongst themselves.
-The information that is exchanged through neurons, back and forth, back and forth, creates a pattern of thought, feeling or action, that is more easily established the next time the same, or similar, scenario happens.
+The information that is exchanged through neurons back and forth, back and forth, creates a pattern of thought, feeling or action.
+These patterns are more easily established the next time the same or similar scenario happens.

 Why Is This Important?

-I think it's vital to know how God made our brain to work in order to truly understand what he meant when he told us to renew our minds in the Bible.
+I think it's vital to know how God made our brain work in order to truly understand what He meant when He told us to renew our minds in the Bible.

 "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect."

 Simply put, renew means to restore or replenish; to make, say or do again; to revive or reestablish; to recover; to restore to a former state; make new or as if new again.
 So there is a lot that goes into this word!
 And God calls us to renew our mind, which means, it is something WE can do.

 There are often experiences or situations that happen to us in life that are outside of our control.
 Maybe we end up in a situation in which a parent yells at us or treats us poorly.
 Perhaps a close family member or friend hurts us and we are powerless to stop it from happening.
 There are circumstances that can happen to us as children that are beyond our control.